About

 Is there a deadline to apply?

-The Program will remain open until all funds have been awarded to California homeowners, with an end date projected by 2025.
-While there is no deadline to apply, funds are awarded on a first come, first served basis.
+The Program will remain open until all funds have been awarded to California homeowners While there is no deadline to apply, funds are awarded on a first come, first served basis.

 How long will it take to review my application?